abdelrahman-elkady/se-tutorial/lab-8.md

 # Lab 8

+## Objective

+- install android and ionic
+- build a todo app using ionic

+## pre tutorial

+Cordova, used by ionic, allows you to build a web app into a a mobile app that can run on any platform.

+In ionic the most common platforms you may target are, ios, android, and browser.
+To build  for ios you will need a Mac.
+The ionic guide assumes you are a Mac user. accordingly if you're an ubuntu user you can only target the browser and android platformd.

+The guide refrences in the middle though not clear [this link](http://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) for installing android on your system.

+To run android you will need to install java and the android sdk.
+(Estimated size 500MB for both in totttal)

+At the time fo writing android requires jdk 1.8 you could install the orecal verison by [downloading it from here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+Or using the command line by installing opend-jdk [by following this guide](http://ubuntuhandbook.org/index.php/2015/01/install-openjdk-8-ubuntu-14-04-12-04-lts/)

+Google has  nice summary on how to [install android with android studio](http://developer.android.com/sdk/installing/index.html?pkg=tools).

+For emulation we you can test in the browser with `ionic serve` It is generally better to just run from your own android device if possible, in that case you replace emulate with run in the guide.

-## tutorial guide
+## Tutorial guide

 We recomend you use your laptop and have everything preinstalled to follow the guide normally.
-- you will need to run android apps is ot install teh android sdk, for ios you will need x-code.
+- You will need to run android apps so install the android sdk, for ios apps you will need x-code.
-- the tutroial is designed to run without them simply follow the getting started guide but only use the browser platform.
+- while you're waiting for android and ios to download you can try completing simply follow the getting started guide but only use the browser platform.
-- In case you attend the lab without your laptop you can use c9.io (since the university pc's take foreveer to downlaod)

-Follow this guild to get started with a To-do app, remember to modify it as instructed bellow. http://ionicframework.com/docs/guide/preface.html
+- Follow this guild to get started with a To-do app, remember to modify it as instructed bellow.

-Since you can not install on c9.io the android sdk or ios's x-code you can only test your app using the browser platform.
+http://ionicframework.com/docs/guide/preface.html

+modify the guide by also adding the browser platform.

 ```
 $ ionic platform add browser
 ```

 instead of android or ios
 when building use

 ```